- GDP (PPP):

 - FDI Inflow:

-Burundi’s economic freedom score is 50.9, making its economy the 157th freest in the 2018 Index.
-Its overall score has decreased by 2.3 points, with a steep drop in fiscal health and lower scores for monetary freedom, property rights, and labor freedom offsetting an improvement in government spending.
-Burundi is ranked 34th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Burundi’s economic freedom score is 48.9, making its economy the 162nd freest in the 2019 Index.
+Its overall score has decreased by 2.0 points, with a plunge in fiscal health and lower monetary freedom and investment freedom scores overwhelming higher scores for judicial effectiveness and government spending.
+Burundi is ranked 39th among 47 countries in the Sub-Saharan Africa region, and its overall score is well below the regional and world averages.

-The government of Burundi has no development policy and no resources to counter pervasive poverty.
-Instead, it focuses on using subsidies and higher public-sector salaries to solidify loyalty to the regime.
+As political repression persists and donors withhold funding, Burundi’s government has no development policy and no resources with which to counter pervasive poverty.
+Instead, it uses subsidies and higher public-sector salaries to solidify loyalty to the regime.
 Burundi’s economy, hampered by extensive state controls and structural problems, lags in productivity growth and lacks dynamism.
 The lack of enforcement of property rights and the weak rule of law have driven many people and enterprises into the informal sector.

-Burundi gained independence from Belgium in 1962 and has had a turbulent history: Its first democratically elected president was assassinated in 1993 after 100 days in office.
-Using a technicality to sidestep the two-term constitutional limit, Pierre Nkurunziza was elected to a third term as president in 2015, sparking violence that killed more than 450 people.
-Western aid has been suspended because of the government’s flagrant abuses of human rights and poor implementation of policy.
-Fuel shortages caused by a lack of hard currency became a nationwide phenomenon in early 2017, bringing many businesses to a standstill, and the economy is stagnating.
+Burundi has had a turbulent history since gaining independence from Belgium in 1962; its first democratically elected president was assassinated in 1993 after only 100 days in office.
+Sidestepping the two-term constitutional limit, President Pierre Nkurunziza was elected to a third term in 2015, sparking violence that killed hundreds.
+The government used violence and intimidation to ensure passage of a May 2018 referendum further centralizing presidential power.
+Western countries have suspended aid because of the government’s abuses of human rights and poor implementation of policy.
+Fuel shortages in 2017 due to a lack of hard currency brought many businesses to a standstill.
 Subsistence agriculture dominates the economy, and well over half of the population lives below the poverty line.

-Although private property can be registered, it is vulnerable to government expropriation and armed banditry.
-The judiciary is nominally independent but subject to political pressure.
-One of the world’s poorest nations, landlocked Burundi remains one of the most corrupt countries in sub-Saharan Africa.
+Burundi remains one of the world’s poorest nations and one of sub-Saharan Africa’s most corrupt.
+Private property is vulnerable to government expropriation and armed banditry, and property registration is difficult.
+The judiciary is nominally independent, but judges are subject to political pressure.
 Government procurement is conducted nontransparently amid frequent allegations of cronyism.
 Customs officials reportedly extort bribes.

 The top individual income and corporate tax rates are 35 percent.
 A value-added tax recently replaced the general sales tax.
-The overall tax burden equals 21.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 26.7 percent of total output (GDP), and budget deficits have averaged 5.0 percent of GDP.
-Public debt is equivalent to 47.2 percent of GDP.
+The overall tax burden equals 12.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 23.6 percent of the country’s output (GDP), and budget deficits have averaged 6.6 percent of GDP.
+Public debt is equivalent to 56.7 percent of GDP.